DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

         cd test
         gbtest

     That should be enough.
-However, the above script may fail to compile the libgraphblas_matlab.so (for MATLAB) or libgraphblas.so (for Octave).
-If so, then you will need to first compile the GraphBLAS library outside of MATLAB/Octave.
+However, the above script may fail on Linux to compile the libgraphblas_matlab.so (for MATLAB) or libgraphblas.so (for Octave), because of a cmake issue (where cmake cannot find its required libraries when used with system('cmake ...') inside MATLAB.

+    If this happens, then you will need to first compile the GraphBLAS library outside of MATLAB/Octave, instead of using the graphblas_install.m script.

     Suppose your copy of GraphBLAS is in /home/me/GraphBLAS.
 For MATLAB on Linux/Mac, compile libgraphblas_matlab.so (.dylib on the Mac) with: